-Thirty years after we sent our first clients to India, the Subcontinent continues to enthral and astonish - and there really aren't many places in the world you can say that about these days!
+Leaf through the pages of this brochure, and you'll find dozens of similarly inspiring experiences on offer across the Indian Subcontinent; thirty-five years after we sent our first guests into India, the Subcontinent continues to enthral and astonish - and there aren't many places in the world you can say that about these days!

-From myself and all the TransIndus team, we wish you happy, enriching travels in 2020 and beyond.
+The TransIndus team and I wish you happy reading and enriching travel experiences in 2024 and beyond.